Continuous Monte Carlo Graph Search: Experiments

-\begin{enumerate} \item \textbf{2D Navigation}: We developed an environment for control of a particle such that it tries to reach the goal (shown in green in Figures \ref{fig:2d-envs-circle}--\ref{fig:2d-envs-box}) without colliding with the obstacles.
-We used two variations of this environment using circular and rectangular obstacles (shown in gray in Figures \ref{fig:2d-envs-circle} and Figure \ref{fig:2d-envs-box}, respectively).
+\begin{enumerate} \item \textbf{2D Navigation}: We developed an environment for the control of a particle that should reach the goal (shown in green in Fig.~\ref{fig:2d-envs-circle}) without colliding with the obstacles.
+We used two variations of this environment, one with circular and another with rectangular obstacles.
 In these environments, a new action is applied whenever the particle reaches a vertical gray line.
-We used a continuous reward that encouraged reaching the goal while penalizing high accelerations and collision with obstacles.
-The main challenge in these environments is that the agent has to repeatedly pick the direction for going around the obstacles. \item \textbf{2D Reacher}: Since \textit{2D Navigation} environments only have $1$ Degree of Freedom (DOF), we also developed a variation of the classic reacher task for a 2D multi-link arm.
-In this environment, only a sparse binary reward is used for reaching the goal (shown in green in Figures \ref{fig:2d-reacher-fifteen}--\ref{fig:2d-reacher-thirty}), and there were some obstacles (shown in black) that blocked the path.
-In order to evaluate the scalability of CMCGS, we used two variations of this environment using $15$- and $30$-linked arms, as shown in Figure \ref{fig:2d-reacher-fifteen} and Figure \ref{fig:2d-reacher-thirty}, respectively. \item \textbf{DeepMind Control Suite}: We also used several popular environments provided by DeepMind Control Suite \citep{tassa2018deepmind} in our experiments.
-These environments pose a wide range of challenges for continuous control with low- and high-dimensional states and actions. \end{enumerate}
+The main challenge in these environments is that the agent has to explore to find the green reward and avoid colliding with the obstacles.
+Full environment specifications can be found in Appendix~\ref{app:custom_envs}. \item \textbf{2D Reacher}: Since \textit{2D Navigation} environments only have $1$ Degree of Freedom (DOF), we also developed a variation of the classic reacher task for a 2D multi-link arm.
+In this environment, only a sparse binary reward is used for reaching the goal (shown in green in Fig.~\ref{fig:2d-reacher-fifteen}), and there are obstacles (shown in black) that block the path.
+We use $15$- and $30$-linked arms to evaluate the scalability of CMCGS to high-dimensional action spaces.
+The 15-link variation is shown in Fig.~\ref{fig:2d-reacher-fifteen}.
+Full environment specifications can be found in Appendix~\ref{app:custom_envs}. \item \textbf{DeepMind Control Suite}: We also used several popular environments provided by DeepMind Control Suite \citep{tassa2018deepmind} in our experiments.
+These environments pose a wide range of challenges for continuous control with low- and high-dimensional states and actions.
+In this part of the evaluation, we use proprioceptive observations. \end{enumerate}